martinbagic/molecular-fragmentation/README.md

 <!-- ## Flowchart -->

 ## Get started (Linux)
-To get started, create a virtual environment and necessary Python libraries by running:
+To get started, run the following commands:
 ```
+cd cheminf
-. prepare.sh
+. get_started.sh
 ```

-The project uses C++, Python3 and its libraries `PyYAML` and `graphviz`.
+The `get_started.sh` script will install a Python virtual environment `.env`, activate it, and install the necessary Python libraries (`PyYAML` and `graphviz`).
+It will also export the current directory to the `$PATH` variable.

 ## Usage example